The Encyclopedia of American Songs and Musicals

 The number of casualties

-enforcement which are on their trail.
-Both runaways are caught up 3 days later in Houston ( TX) and prefer to commit suicide at the time of being captured.
+enforcement on their trail.
+Both runaways are caught up 3 days later in Houston ( TX) and prefer to commit suicide before being captured.

-The United States proclaim on January 7 the so-called Stimson Doctrine (named after the Secretary of State Henri Stimson) by which they avoid from now on recognizing a government established by force.
+The United States proclaim on January 7 the so-called Stimson Doctrine (named after the Secretary of State Henri Stimson) acording to which they avoid from now on recognizing a government established by force.
 This decision follows the invasion of Manchuria by Japan.

 On January 12, Harrie Caraway is the first woman to make her debut in the Senate.
 She replaces off the cuff her husband recently died under the principle that a widow can if necessary take the place of her husband.
 But the story does not stop there.
 A few months later, she surprises all her political competitors in Arkansas by winning the Senate election.